Phong-Phan-24404/FPGA-AI-TSMAE_implementation/README.md

 Waveforms from the simulation can be visualized using the `TSMAE_wave_form_viewer.png` file in the `sim` directory.

+## Python Skills and Machine Learning Contributions

+In addition to the hardware design in SystemVerilog, this project demonstrates strong capabilities in Python and machine learning, particularly in the context of bridging AI models and hardware deployment.
+The Python component supports not only data preparation and testing, but also provides a reference simulation for validating the hardware pipeline.

+### Machine Learning Expertise

+- **Model Translation**: Accurately replicated the TSMAE architecture from the IEEE 2023 paper, including LSTM-based encoder and decoder, memory-augmented latent vector reconstruction, and anomaly detection using reconstruction loss.
+- **Anomaly Detection**: Implemented L2-based anomaly scoring using the difference between original and reconstructed signals.
+Supported threshold tuning and memory sparsification to improve detection sensitivity.
+- **Training-Aware Fixed-Point Quantization**: Converted floating-point weights and data from Python into fixed-point Q8.24 format, with saturation and rounding to maintain precision and prevent overflow during FPGA inference.
+- **Data Preprocessing**: Applied statistical normalization to time-series sensor data, ensuring consistent input for both training and hardware simulation.

+### Python-Native Reference Implementation

+- **Complete Forward Simulation**: Developed `reference_TSMAE.py` as a standalone, NumPy-based simulation of the TSMAE encoder-memory-decoder pipeline.
+Output from this simulation is used to compare against the Verilog design.
+- **Weight and Input Export**: Generated `.mem` and `.txt` files for pretrained weights, biases, inputs, and memory vectors.
+These files are consumed by Verilog modules for consistent behavior.
+- **Detailed Debugging and Logging**: Printed all intermediate activations and gate computations (input, forget, cell, output gates), cell states, latent vectors, similarity scores, softmax weights, and reconstruction outputs for cross-validation.
+- **Notebook Integration**: The companion notebook `TSMAE.ipynb` provides an interactive environment for inspecting model behavior, testing different sparsity levels, and visualizing results.

+These contributions highlight proficiency in machine learning model analysis, quantization-aware design, and tight integration between AI development in Python and hardware realization in Verilog.

 ## Synthesis Guidelines

 To prepare the design for FPGA or ASIC synthesis, the following modifications are recommended: